lee-dohm/lee-dohm.github.io/README.md

 # This is the data for my blog

+My blog can be found at [www.lee-dohm.com](http://www.lee-dohm.com).
 It is automatically transformed by [Jekyll](https://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.

 # License